|Tour start → end dates||Price||Enquire|

 Mokoro trails are not primarily a game viewing activity, but a variety of wildlife may be seen here, such as elephants, giraffes, kudus, impalas and zebras.

-Afterwards, we will return to Moremi Game Reserve for our afternoon game drive in open 4×4 safari vehicles.
+After lunch, we will return to Khwai Conservation area for our afternoon game drive which will be conducted in open 4×4 safari vehicles.

 During high floods, the game viewing routes selected by the professional guide may vary, especially if certain roads are closed or impassable.